Szxro/General__Notes/Linux/basics.md

 sudo apt remove <package name>
 -- remove that package

+sudo bash ./<scriptname.sh>
+-- run a script with superuser
 ```

 > Is better to update or install package with the console that the app that ubuntu provide